Technical Details#

 • Response serialization: supported.
 The CRUD views recursively build selectinload(...) options for nested relationship fields in the response schema, so related objects can be serialized efficiently and with aliases.

 • Create/update payloads: not supported in the general case.
-The default build_from_schema() / apply_schema() flow expects payload keys to map directly to model attributes, with *_id: IDRef[Model] as the usual special case for foreign keys.
-When an IDRef / IDSchema reference has been resolved to an ORM object, the helpers inspect the SQLAlchemy mapper and dataclass constructor fields so FK-first (author_id init-enabled) and relationship-first (author init-enabled) declarations both work.
-For one resolved reference, Restly may pass the FK scalar, the relationship object, or both when both dataclass fields are required; both values are derived from the same row.
-If the client explicitly supplies both fields, Restly validates that they refer to the same row before construction/update.
-Explicit null is treated as an intentional “no row” value for that consistency check; omitted optional fields are ignored.
+The default make_new_object() / update_object() flow expects payload keys to map directly to model attributes, with *_id: IDRef[Model] as the FK case.
+After resolving an IDRef / IDSchema to an ORM object, Restly chooses the FK scalar, relationship object, or both based on the model constructor.
+If the client supplies both fields, Restly checks they refer to the same row.

 If you declare a nested input field like address: AddressRead on a write schema, the default CRUD implementation will pass that nested Pydantic object through to the SQLAlchemy model constructor or attribute setter, which usually does not match the ORM model shape.
-Use a flattened schema or override perform_create() / perform_update() to transform the payload first.
+Use a flattened schema or override the create() / update() business verbs to transform the payload first.

 List Parameters Lifecycle#